Talent Solutions

 There is no shortage of development job seekers.
 There is a shortage of quality talent in development.
 Successful and high-performing development executives and major gift officers already have jobs.
 They very often have jobs at organizations that have put in place a system and culture that allows and empowers these professionals to be successful.
 The keys, then, to avoid the development-director-as-magic-bullet pitfall are threefold:

-Tip #1: Check your expectations for recruiting
+Tip #1: Check Your Expectations for Recruiting

 If your organization is hiring in development, particularly for a Development Director, resist the temptation to look for a unicorn.
 Rather, set realistic expectations about what a reasonable candidate could accomplish.
 Be honest about structural problems in the organization (like weak leadership, a problematic board, program deficiencies, a weak brand, poor communications strategy, etc.) that won’t be solved by a Development Director or may even hinder his or her success.
 Seek input on the candidate profile from staff, board members, and industry peers.
 Be upfront in job descriptions and in interviews about what is expected and utilize feedback effectively to re-tool the position if needed.
-Once a hire is made, set and agree upon a 12-month plan of activities, goals, and outcomes to clearly structure the person’s path to success.
+Once a hire is made, set and agree upon a 12-month plan of activities, goals, and outcomes to structure the person’s path to success.

-Tip #2: Build out the fundraising development system
+Tip #2: Build Out the Fundraising Development System

 Your development program must be bigger than any one person, even if it’s a one-person shop.
 Build a functioning development system that a new hire can plug into and within which he or she can be successful.
 This may entail putting a strategic development plan in place to comprehensively outline development activities and goals.
 It may entail freeing up part of your budget to make investments in personnel, technology, travel, and consulting to support a new Development Director.
 A successful development system goes beyond physical resources, however.
 An organization’s leadership must inculcate a development-centric culture that empowers a Development Director to succeed.

-Tip #3: Think creatively about hiring
+Tip #3: Think Creatively About Hiring

 Good development directors already have jobs and they are already well-compensated.
 If you are hiring for a development director on a budget, consider looking to your program or communications staff.
 They already know your organization and its work intimately and can speak to your mission and efficacy.
 Look for energetic and sharp people as opposed to development veterans.
 Development skills can be learned easily if a person has the right outgoing disposition, is organized, and has a strong work ethic.
 Consider hiring and training a young professional with 1-5 years of experience and superb interpersonal and written communication skills.
 As one such young fundraiser recently told me, “It’s not hard.
 You have to meet with people and ask them for money.”
 This individual has done just that and has increased his organization’s revenue by over 50% in under a year.